Solar Eclipse: Falkland Islands, South Georgia & Antarctica - Ocean Atlantic

 See all departures

 See the itinerary

-, Boat, Kayaking, Lectures, Photography, Wildlife observations, Zodiac
+, Boat, Citizen Science Projects, Kayaking, Lectures, Photography, Wildlife observations, Zodiac

 On Saturday, December 4, 2021, a total solar eclipse will run over the South Atlantic towards Antarctica.
 Albatros Expeditions will be in place exactly at the center of the eclipse umbra during our fantastic voyage to South Georgia and Antarctica, aboard our very own ship, Ocean Atlantic.